dhawk/concurrent-pascal-compiler/build_tools.md

 The following tools are needed to build the compiler:

-- Delphi 2007 (or later) or the latest version of Lazarus.
+- Delphi 2007 (or later) ~~or the latest version of Lazarus~~.
-- Resource Hacker (free at http://www.angusj.com/resourcehacker/) if using Delphi.
+- Resource Hacker (free at <http://www.angusj.com/resourcehacker/>) if using Delphi.
 Resource Hacker must be installed on the PATH.

-The primary development environment for the compiler is Delphi 2007 under Windows.
-Lazarus can  also be used but it is a bit more cumbersome, however it is important because it may eventually provide a path for producing compilers to run on OSX and Linux.
+The primary development environment for the compiler is Delphi 2007 under Windows.  ~~Lazarus can  also be used but is a bit more cumbersome, however it is important because it may eventually provide a path for producing compilers to run on macOS and Linux.~~

 ## Other Delphi Versions

 Later versions of Delphi may also be used for development however no feature introduced after Delphi 2007 (e.g. generics) should be used that introduces incompatibility with either Delphi 2007 or the latest version of Lazarus.
-The continuous integration system ensures that the sources can be compiled with Delphi 2007 as well as the most recent version of Lazarus.
+The continuous integration system ensures that the sources can be compiled with Delphi 2007 ~~as well as the most recent version of Lazarus~~.

 The reason for developing with Delphi 2007 is the exponentially soaring cost of Embarcadero Delphi licenses.
 Many people still have older Delphi licenses that could be used for compiler development and we want to minimize barriers for potential assistance from the open source community.
 Presently Embarcadero is offering their Delphi Starter Edition for free on their website.
 It is perfectly adequate for development of the compiler but it is unknown how long it will continue to be free.
 We note that Turbo Delphi (a feature reduced version of Delphi 2006) was also free but it was withdrawn after a few years.